myopark/Cocolevio/README.md

 Intutition:
-Sounds similar to Coin Change problem
+Sounds similar to KnapSack Problem
-This may indiciate it's a DP problem or even a Greedy algorithm -> but has proven not to work for all cases
+This may indiciate it's a DP problem or even a Greedy algorithm -> but has proven not to work for some cases

 Usually problems that ask for max or min is a DP question

-Can see this problem being O(n)
+Can see this problem being O(n) or O(n)^2 depending on how I want to store my values in an array.